axeld5/rl_project/README.md

 The usual solution is to ([source](https://ai.stackexchange.com/questions/13202/reinforcement-learning-to-play-snake-network-seems-to-not-get-trained-at-all)) :
 - Use an "experience replay table". ie we store all $s, a, r, s'$ (state, action, reward, next state) in memory.
 Once in a while (the frequency here is set to every 10 episodes), we take a random sample (here mini batch size is 100) of those stored items, and train the network once on this mini batch.
 This is a kind of "long term memory".
 - Use a "target network".
 When generating target Q values, use a cloned copy of the learning network, and only update this clone every N steps (with N here set to 10 episodes).

+# Expected SARSA Model

+We use a classic SARSA model.
+Here are the steps within a **training episode** :

+- Get observation of the state
+- Choose an action using an epsilon-greedy policy.
+With probability $\varepsilon$, a random action is chosen.
+With probability $1 - \varepsilon$, the SARSA algorithm is used to choose the next action (argmax of predicted SARSA Q values) .
+The value of epsilon is made to decay and reach progressively 0 to make room for exploration early and make the algorithm more deterministic later in stages.
+- The SARSA Q values are updates based on the SARSA Algorithm
+- Redo until game over, and reset states for the next episode

+# Policy estimator functions